Lp-regularity theory for semilinear stochastic partial differential equations with multiplicative white noise: Main results

 In Theorem \ref{theorem_burgers_eq_white_noise_in_time_small_lambda}, we obtain the uniqueness, existence, and $L_p$ regularity of the solution.
-Also, the H\"older regularity of the solution is achieved by Corollary \ref{embedding_corollary}.
-To see the maximal H\"older regularity of the solution, we need the uniqueness of the solution in $p$; see Theorem \ref{uniqueness_in_p_2}.
-In Corollary \ref{maximal holder regularity2}, the maximal H\"older regularity of the solution is achieved.
+Furthermore, the H\"older regularity of the solution is achieved by Corollary \ref{embedding_corollary}.
+To see the H\"older regularity of the solution, the solution should be unique in $p$; see Theorem \ref{uniqueness_in_p_2}.
+In Corollary \ref{maximal holder regularity2}, the H\"older regularity of the solution is achieved.